-If less than all of the Exchange Debentures are to be redeemed at any time, the Exchange Trustee will select Exchange Debentures for redemption as follows:

-- (1) if the Exchange Debentures are listed, in compliance with the requirements of the principal national securities exchange on which the Exchange Debentures are listed; or - (2) If the Exchange Debentures are not so listed, on a pro rata basis, by lot or by such method as the Exchange Trustee shall deem fair and appropriate.

-No Senior Subordinated Exchange Debenture of \$1,000 or less shall be redeemed in part.
-Notices of redemption shall be mailed by first class mail at least 30 but not more than 60 days before the redemption date to each Holder of Exchange Debentures to be redeemed at its registered address.
+If less than all of the notes are to be redeemed at any time, selection of notes for redemption will be made by the trustee in compliance with the requirements of the principal national securities exchange, if any, on which the notes are listed, or, if the notes are not so listed, on a pro rata basis, by lot or by such method as the trustee shall deem fair and appropriate; provided that no notes of \$1,000 or less shall be redeemed in part.
+Notices of redemption shall be mailed by first class mail at least 30 but not more than 60 days before the redemption date to each holder of notes to be redeemed at its registered address.
 Notices of redemption may not be conditional.

-If any Exchange Debentures are to be redeemed in part only, the notice of redemption that relates to that Exchange Debentures shall state the portion of the principal amount thereof to be redeemed.
-A new certificate with an aggregate principal amount equal to the unredeemed portion of the original certificate evidencing Exchange Debentures presented for redemption will be issued in the name of the Holder thereof upon cancellation of the original certificate.
-Exchange Debentures called for redemption become due on the date fixed for redemption.
-On and after the redemption date, interest ceases to accrue on Exchange Debentures or portions thereof called for redemption.
+If any note is to be redeemed in part only, the notice of redemption that relates to such note shall state the portion of the principal amount thereof to be redeemed.
+A new note in principal amount equal to the unredeemed portion thereof will be issued in the name of the holder thereof upon cancellation of the original note. notes called for redemption become due on the date fixed for redemption.
+On and after the redemption date, interest ceases to accrue on notes or portions of them called for redemption.